syncfusion-content/blazor-docs/blazor/range-selector/accessibility.md

 ---
 layout: post
-title: Accessibility in Blazor Bullet Chart Component | Syncfusion
+title: Accessibility in Blazor Range Selector Component | Syncfusion
-description: Checkout and learn here all about Accessibility in Syncfusion Blazor Bullet Chart component and more.
+description: Checkout and learn here all about Accessibility in Syncfusion Blazor Range Selector component and much more.
 platform: Blazor
-control: Bullet Chart
+control: Range Selector
 documentation: ug
 ---

-# Accessibility in Blazor Bullet Chart Component
+# Accessibility in Blazor Range Selector Component

-The Bullet chart control followed the accessibility guidelines and standards, including [ADA](https://www.ada.gov/), [Section 508](https://www.section508.gov/), [WCAG 2.2](https://www.w3.org/TR/WCAG22/) standards, and [WCAG roles](https://www.w3.org/TR/wai-aria/#roles) that are commonly used to evaluate accessibility.
+The Range navigator control followed the accessibility guidelines and standards, including [ADA](https://www.ada.gov/), [Section 508](https://www.section508.gov/), [WCAG 2.2](https://www.w3.org/TR/WCAG22/) standards, and [WCAG roles](https://www.w3.org/TR/wai-aria/#roles) that are commonly used to evaluate accessibility.

-The accessibility compliance for the Bullet chart control is outlined below.
+The accessibility compliance for the Range navigator control is outlined below.

 | Accessibility Criteria | Compatibility |
 | -- | -- |